Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 A pool of water gathered where Ljörn didn't notice, but he felt it flood his boots.
 At least his foot didn't feel like it was swollen anymore.
 He considered keeping his foot in there, but knew he probably shouldn't.
 Hesitantly, he took his foot out and took the water in with his bucket and poured it out the boat.

 He glanced at the ocean.
 Then, he saw the shadow again.
 Before he could see more, the rain got into his eyes.
 He blinked, broke eye contact, and turned back to his brother.
 "I...
-I saw something in the ocean!" he hurriedly said, gesturing at... nothing.
+I... see!" he hurriedly said, gesturing at... nothing.

 Alfrir looked towards the ocean.
 Ljörn looked back to the ocean.
 He let out a breath he had been holding.

 Another wave crashed into the ship.
 The splash splattered all over the cargo.
-The magic of the symbol did its best to dry out the wood of the crates, but water seeped through the inbetweens of their boards.
+The magic of the symbol did its best to dry out the wood of the crates, but still, water seeped through the inbetweens of their boards.

 <!-- SCENE 5: The boat arrives !-->

 The haze was still in the air when the rain loosened.
 The wind drove the ship nearer to the coast.
 The sun, now a cosy colour, touched the horizon's glow.
 Ljörn watched Hjalvir as he went to the bow, squinting at the northern land.

+The land had a wide beach.
+There was a small and climbable cliff, connecting the sand to a meadow.
+There was a dark silhouette, probably just a boulder.
+Behind it laid a forest, woods of what looked like tall evergreen trees.

-He shouted a bracing warning.
+Hjalvir shouted a bracing warning.
 Ljörn gripped the side of the ship and braced himself, but was surprised when the ship only tilted upwards by the slight slope of the shore.

+Ljörn turned around to see the land again.
+It was only then that he noticed the dark silhouette wasn’t a rock at all.
+It was a lonely hall with a tarf roof, blending amongst nature’s green.
+From the lack of light, Ljörn could tell that the hearthfire was out.
+It was at least twice the length of a longhouse, yet not enough for all of Hjalvir’s company, although it would do for the crew.
+A small wooden extension was built on the roof, which was almost certainly the chimney.

 Hjalvir was the first to set foot upon the wet sand, his boots sinking into the beach water as it soiled and washed them with every wave.
 "Agmundaland!" he proclaimed.
 "I have come!"